The 15 best supplements and foods to get rid of cellulite

 Life is all about choices: do you want beautiful skin and legs with a nice cocoa protein shake, minus the sugar?
 Or do you prefer to remain a sugar-addicted junkie and accept faster skin ageing and cellulite?

-6> Decaffeinated coffee
+6/ Decaffeinated coffee for cellulite

 Few people know that coffee is packed with healthful plant chemicals which can help support skin and overall body health.
 Coffee has got a bad name due to caffeine, but take away caffeine and coffee is a health drink with zero side effects, especially green coffee (only available as supplement).